 Barzabel

-Barzabel (also Bartzabel) is a nocturnal martian Planetary daemon corresponding to the constellation Aries, the geomantic figures Puer and Rubeus, and is the Ruler over the angel Machidiel.
+Barzabel (also Bartzabel and Bartyabel) is the planetary spirit of Mars corresponding to the constellation Aries, the geomantic figures Puer and Rubeus, and is the Ruler over the angel Machidiel.
 When paired with Kedemel, the pair corresponds to the geomantic figure Cauda Draconis.

 Characteristics